mariellefoster/marf-books/README.md

 - Stephen Graham Jones: Night of the Mannequins
 - Carrie Vaughn: The Ghosts of Sherwood
 - Lina Rather: Sisters of the Vast Black
+- Lina Rather: Sisters of the Forsaken Stars

 ## Next